top of page

 Streams of Living Water

 Now, about baptism, this is how to baptize: Give public instruction on all these points, and then baptize in running water, in the name of the Father, the Son, and the Holy Spirit.
-If you do not have running water, baptize in some other.
+If you do not have running water, baptize in another source of water.
 If you cannot baptize in cold water, do so in warm water.
 If you have neither, pour water on the head three times in the name of the Father, the Son, and the Holy Spirit.
 Before the baptism, moreover, the one who baptizes and the one being baptized must fast, as well as any others who can.
 Also, you must tell the one being baptized to fast for one or two days beforehand (Did.
-7, adapt.
-Richardson, p.
-174).
+7).

-The other reason for "living water" concerned Jesus himself.
-When he met the Samaritan woman, Jesus told her, "If you recognized God's gift and who is saying to you, 'Give me some water to drink,' you would be asking him, and he would give you living water" (John 4:10).
-In his gospel, John explained that "living water" referred to the Holy Spirit (John 7:39), mainly when Jesus taught, "Let anyone who is thirsty come to me and drink.
-Whoever believes in me, as Scripture has said, rivers of living water will flow from within them" (John 7:37-38).
+The term "living water" also points directly to Jesus himself.
+When he spoke with the Samaritan woman, he said, "If you recognized God's gift and who is saying to you, 'Give me some water to drink,' you would be asking him, and he would give you living water" (John 4:10).
+In his gospel, John clarifies that "living water" ultimately signifies the Holy Spirit (John 7:39), especially when Jesus declared, "Let anyone who is thirsty come to me and drink.
+Whoever believes in me, as Scripture has said, rivers of living water will flow from within them" (John 7:37–38).

 Feast of Tabernacles & Baptism

-Similarly, the Feast of Tabernacles is a time of spiritual renewal, commemorating the Israelites' journey to the Promised Land and reflecting on God's ongoing provision.
-When Jesus addressed his fellow Jews at the temple to announce himself as the giver of living water, he did so with God's voice.
-So, how does baptism tie into all this?
-When Jesus told the Pharisee rabbi Nicodemus that God only saves those who are "born from above" or "born again" (Greek: gennēthē anōthen; G1080, G509), Jesus likely had the prophet Ezekiel in mind:
+Similarly, the Feast of Tabernacles calls for spiritual renewal, recalling the Israelites' journey to the Promised Land and reflecting on God's continual provision.
+When Jesus proclaimed himself the giver of living water at the temple, he spoke with the authority of God.
+How, then, does baptism connect to this?
+When Jesus told the Pharisee Nicodemus that God saves only those who are "born from above" or "born again" (Greek: gennēthē anōthen, G1080 / G509), he likely alluded to the prophet Ezekiel:

 I will sprinkle clean water on you, and you will be clean; I will cleanse you from all your impurities and from all your idols.
 I will give you a new heart and put a new spirit in you; I will remove from you your heart of stone and give you a heart of flesh.
 And I will put my Spirit in you and move you to follow my decrees and be careful to keep my laws. . . . you will be my people, and I will be your God (Ezek.
 36:25–28).

-Baptism is the start of this "born from above" process.
-The apostle Peter wrote, ". . . and this water symbolizes baptism that now saves you also—not the removal of dirt from the body but the pledge of a clear conscience toward God.
+Baptism begins the process of being "born from above."
+The apostle Peter writes, "This water symbolizes baptism that now saves you also—not the removal of dirt from the body but the pledge of a clear conscience toward God.
 It saves you by the resurrection of Jesus Christ" (1 Pet.
 3:21).
-In other words, baptism has nothing to do with the amount of water, but the amount of righteousness.
-Getting dunked or sprinkled with water does nothing for your salvation without faith leading to good works (James 2:24).
-However, our baptism is for a real purpose, just as it was for Jesus.
-In baptism, we leave our past in the watery grave to rise anew with a heart compliant with God's will.
-Moreover, Jesus Christ's resurrection saves us through water and not by it (cf. 1 Pet.
-3:20).
-However, it saves us during sanctification rather than justification (see "Salvation: The Romans Road").
-So, the doctrine of baptismal regeneration—a means of God's grace in which the Holy Spirit begins our salvation—does not contradict the teaching that faith is what justifies us before God.
+Baptism does not depend on the quantity of water but on the measure of righteousness.
+Being dunked or sprinkled does nothing for salvation without faith that produces good works (James 2:24).
+Yet baptism serves a real purpose, just as it did for Jesus.
+In baptism, we leave our past in the watery grave and rise anew with hearts aligned to God's will.
+Jesus' resurrection saves us through water, not by it (cf. 1 Pet.
+3:20), and it operates within sanctification rather than justification (see "Salvation: The Romans Road").
+The doctrine of baptismal regeneration—the Holy Spirit initiating salvation as a means of grace—does not contradict the teaching that faith alone justifies us before God.

 Two people in wet clothes stand in a river.
 One has long hair and smiles, touching the other's head.
 The setting is serene and natural.